Proposal to Students

 How to Apply

 This is a small trial event limited to 15-30 participants.
-Simply fill out the sign-up form by Thursday, April 3rd at noon.
+Simply fill out the sign-up form by Thursday, April 24th at midnight.
 We'll ask about your interests, experience level, and preferences for teammates and topics.
 If more people apply than we can accommodate, we'll aim for a diverse mix of participants.

 Questions?